Duncan, British Columbia: Location

-Although the City of Duncan has a population of just over 5,000, it serves the Cowichan Valley which has a population of approximately 84,000, many of whom live in North Cowichan and Cowichan Tribes.
+Although the City of Duncan has a population of just over 5,000, it serves the Cowichan Valley which has a population of approximately 90,000, many of whom live in North Cowichan and Cowichan Tribes.
 This gives Duncan a much larger perceived "greater" population than that contained within the city limits.
 People in areas of North Cowichan and bordering on Duncan usually use "Duncan" as their mailing address.

 Duncan has one seat on the Cowichan Valley Regional District Board.
 The name Cowichan is an Anglicization of Halkomelem Quw̓utsun̓, which means "the warm land".

 Transportation

-The city is served by Trans-Canada Highway which connects the city to points north/south.
-Highway 1 through Duncan is a four-lane street with two signalized intersections (within the city limits) and a speed limit of 50 km/hr.
+The city is served by the Trans-Canada Highway which connects the city to Nanaimo in the north and Victoria to the south.
+Highway 1 through Duncan is a four-lane street with two signalized intersections (within the city limits) and a speed limit of 50 km/h.
+Duncan has a base maximum speed limit of 30 km/h.

 British Columbia Highway 18 connects Duncan (via North Cowichan) to the town of Lake Cowichan to the west.